frank-trollmann/machine-learning_example-project/README.md

 Here is a summary of the notebooks and dependencies:
 1) *data_exploration.ipynb*: aims to understand the dataset by exploring it.
 2) *data_preparation.ipynb*: converts the initial dataset into X and y data for machine learning.
-This dataset needs to be run once for the following notebooks to function.
+This notebook needs to be run once for the following notebooks to function.
 3) *model_selection.ipynb*: runs experiments to determine which type of model is most suited to our problem.
 4) *overfitting_experimentation.ipynb*: experiments with several ways to reduce overfitting in order to determine which are effective on our problem.
 5) *hyper_parameter_selection.ipynb*: evaluates Grid Search results to determine the best hyper-parameters for our problem.